mozey/config/README.md

 `mozey/config` has the following components
 - Command to manage the env: `configu`
 - Bash function to toggle env: `conf`
-- Generate helper files (e.g. `pkg/config/config.go`) to include in your module
+- Generate a package (e.g. `pkg/config/config.go`) to include in your module

 ## Quick start